- Open point clouds via File > Open Point Cloud(s)

 Manage your point clouds

-Prioritize E57 file format
+Prioritize non-text file formats

 Clean the data a little